L3gacyGatling/My-Evades-Editor-Maps/README.md

 Press "N" to enable godmode.
 It also allows you to revive yourself when you got hit by an enemy.

-If done playtesting, press the "Playtesting" button again.
+If done playtesting, press the pause button.